Please note: Information on this page relates to the 2014 academic year unless otherwise specified.

 Landscape Architects can take on many roles—from designer to land-use mediator to conservationist.
 Our professional degree qualification is highly regarded in the industry and enables graduates to enter many professions including:

 - urban design

 - site planning

 - design, planning and management in many situations.

 Landscape Architecture is a specialisation in the Bachelor of Architectural Studies (BAS) degree.
 This undergraduate programme leads into a two-year Master of Landscape Architecture degree for those seeking a professional qualification in landscape architecture.

-For more detailed information on the School of Architecture and its programmes, see School of Architecture.
+For more detailed information on the School of Architecture and its programmes, see the School of Architecture website.